 TraQline covers a wide array of furniture and home décor products, and our analysis included everything from storage and shelving to area rugs and living room furniture.
 Below, we’ll look at which products seem to draw shoppers to IKEA and Wayfair.

-At IKEA, consumers gravitate most often to shelving, which wins 22 percent of the product mix.
-In a tie for second place are Bedroom Furniture and Storage, both winning 17 percent.
+At IKEA, consumers gravitate most often to shelving, which wins 23 percent of the product mix.
+Storage comes in second place at 17 percent, and Bedroom Furniture takes third with 16 percent.
 Wayfair’s customers are much more focused than IKEA customers.
-Wayfair’s top products are Family/Living Room Furniture (23 percent), Bedroom Furniture (17 percent), and Office/Computer room Furniture (12 percent).
+Wayfair’s top products are Family/Living Room Furniture (21 percent), Bedroom Furniture (17 percent), and Office/Computer room Furniture (12 percent).
 Office furniture in particular has seen a lift over the past two years, likely due to the increased number of people working and studying from home.

 A Changing Trend: How Online Sales are Influencing Home Décor Market Share

 As an almost entirely online retailer, Wayfair has clearly benefited from this shift in shopping habits.
 IKEA, on the other hand, is a multi-channel retailer.
-It still wins the majority of its market share from in-store purchases, but their mobile app and website, alongside the global pandemic shifting consumer habits, have helped push online sales to increase significantly in the last two years, driving online sales to 12 percent of its total mix (Source TraQline unit/dollar 4Q ending Q3 2019).
-Interestingly, when we look at dollar share for online buyers only, Wayfair rises towards the top, with 17 percent of share for the last year.
+It still wins the majority of its market share from in-store purchases, but their mobile app and website, alongside the global pandemic shifting consumer habits, have helped push online sales to increase significantly in the last two years, driving online sales to 22 percent of its total mix (Source TraQline unit/dollar 4Q ending Q2 2021).
+Interestingly, when we look at dollar share for online buyers only, Wayfair rises towards the top, with 16 percent of share for the last year.
 It is quickly closing the gap between itself and its #1 competition, Amazon.
 Dollar share increases are likely a result of the higher ticket furniture purchases being made as consumer become more comfortable with platforms like Wayfair’s, as well as making large purchases online in general.
 Despite Ikea’s recent growth in online sales, when looking only at online share, the retailer captures 3% of consumers’ dollars.

-While the retail space continues to evolve and change at a rapid pace, watching how each retailer innovates to meet the needs of their customers.
+Retail spaces continues to evolve and change at a rapid pace.
+Each retailer is innovating to meet the needs of their customers.
 They’ve already introduced things like AR apps, in-store kitchens, and childcare (how’s that for innovation!?), so what will come next?
-If you had asked me three years ago whether or not I would purchase furniture online without having seen it in person first, I would have said you were crazy.
+If you had asked me three years ago if I would purchase furniture online, I would have said you were crazy.
 However, more consumers are embracing online furniture and home décor sales, and retailers are right there to meet us where we are.
 Plus I value my fellow consumers’ opinions and those online reviews are the game-changer leading me to click ‘complete purchase’.
-While Wayfair and Ikea are not the first stores shopped for furniture and home décor, they are rapidly evolving to capture share of the category, and will be two retailers to keep an eye on.
+While Wayfair and Ikea are not the first stores shopped for furniture and home décor, they are rapidly evolving to capture share of the category.
+They are definitely two retailers to keep an eye on.